-Gerald R. Popelka obtained a PhD degree with an emphasis in neuroscience from the University of Wisconsin and completed a two year post doctoral research fellowship in Otolaryngology at UCLA.
+Gerald R. Popelka obtained a PhD degree with an emphasis in neuroscience from the University of Wisconsin followed by a two year post doctoral research fellowship in Otolaryngology at UCLA.
 Prior to this he earned a masters degree in Audiology from Kent State University.
 He was a full professor at Washington University in St. Louis when in 2004 he came to Stanford as a faculty member in Otolaryngology and as Chief of Audiology.
 As PI for his research lab in Otolaryngology he initiated and completed successful collaborative research projects among diverse academic divisions including Otolaryngology, Neurology, Neurosurgery, Radiology, Electrical Engineering and Mechanical Engineering.
 Popelka’s research covers both animal and human studies and has been funded continuously with grants from NIH and a wide variety of other agencies and philanthropic gifts.

 Current Role at Stanford